Tannins in Natural Dye Plants

 "Mordants like alum do not attach very well to cotton and other plant fibres.
 This is where tannins are very useful as they attach easily to plant fibres.
 This process is called ‘galling’.
 The fibre that has been treated with tannin can then be mordanted with alum, the tannin forming an insoluble compound with the alum and natural dyes resulting in fast colours.
 Tannins are also used for turning animal skins into leather."
 Wild Colours, 2017 [online].

-Walnuts husks are rich in tannins.
-As the festive season is approaching, I was able to buy some walnuts in their husks from the supermarket to use for creating a brown hue.
-I soaked the husks in cold water for 4 days then boiled the liquid to extract a deep brown liquid, before dyeing the unmordanted yarn - 100g of bulky superwash Shetland.
+I soaked the husks in cold water for 4 day,s then simmered the liquid to extract a deep brown liquid, before dyeing the unmordanted yarn - 100g of bulky superwash Shetland.
 The result is a little paler than I was hoping for, but still a good result considering it is a chemical free dyeing method.

 The black walnut tree is native to Northern America and can be used to make a much deeper shade of brown, and even black with the correct modifier.
 I am not sure if I can source these in the UK, and whether it is eco-friendly to ship them across the world!